 My name is Anna Smit.
 I am a dual New Zealand – Dutch citizen, who was born and partly raised in Aotearoa / New Zealand, but has been living in the Netherlands since 2003.
 I left the Land of the Long White Cloud in 2000 to become an au pair in Germany, but never came “home”.
 Falling in love, I followed my Dutchie to make a new home for myself in the land of the clogs, where we still live, with our two dual citizen girls.

-From then on, I went through life believing that my God had abandoned me as someone who was inherently mismade.
+From then on, I went through life believing that I was too far gone for God to save.
 In my early years as a Prodigal, I was even afraid that one day God would strike me with lightning and kill me.
 I was biding my time until He would get rid of me completely.

 What I now know looking back is that God wanted me to realize that the only One who truly sees me, loves me, knows me and has the power to save me is – HIM.
-Now, I can look back and see the hand of God lovingly guiding me, protecting me and keeping me all those years I believed He had abandoned me and was out to hurt me.
+Now, I can look back and see that God never ever left me.
+His hands lovingly guided me, protected me and kept me all those years I believed He had abandoned me and was out to hurt me.
 Every place I moved to, He remained with me, surrounding me with people in whom I now recognize His love for me: including the young woman who gave me that book.

 When my Mum was diagnosed with an incurable brain cancer in 2013, God’s peace descended in power upon me.
 At the time, I was a mother of two young children (1 and 3 years old), living in the Netherlands with my Dutch husband and visiting my very ill mother in New Zealand.
 I wasn’t looking for God, because I inherently believed He didn’t want me, but He came running for me.
 Like the little lost lamb caught in the thorn bush, He came to rescue me and bring me home.

 I felt that same palpable peace again upon my Mum, in her final weeks.
-I was absolutely astounded at the beauty and kindness of this God, that I now recall from my younger years, before I let pride, the yoke of religion and the worship of man begin to choke me.
+I was absolutely astounded at the beauty and kindness of this God, that I now recall from my younger years, before I let sin chain me to unbelief.
 God’s kindness toward me and the peace He covered me and my Mum in, compelled me to begin to seek Him and His Word afresh, like never before.

-My Savior has given me a hunger and thirst for His Word, so that now I wake up hearing Him call to me and He continually interrupts my plans to lead me into His.
+My Savior is now giving me a hunger and thirst to know Him, as I seek His face.
+I wake up hearing Him call to me and He continually interrupts my plans to lead me into His.
 He is teaching me to slow, recognize and savor His Presence with me.